BackofenLab/Cherri/README.md

 ### select ML-Method

-## scripts:
+## Script explanations:

 ### find_trusted_RRI.py
-Here RRIs which can be found in all replicats are selected.
-The scriped first filted to take only uniquly mapped RRIs and than for each RRI sequence a partner, within a overlap threshold, is searched.
-Output are the Chira input tables but filterd containing only the trusted RRIs.
+Here we search for trusted RRIs, so RRIs which can be found in all replicates.
+In a first filter step only uniquely mapped RRIs are taken.
+Than RRI sequence partners in all replicas are found, using a overlap threshold.
+Output are the Chira input tables, now containing only the trusted RRIs.
+Only one of the sequence RRI pairs is added to the output.

 #### example call
 ```